Chiprovtsi uprising: Organization

 Additional factors for the uprising were the events in the middle of the 17th century, in particular the blow that the mighty Ottoman Empire received with defeat at the Battle of Vienna in 1683.
 The introduction of heavy taxes intended to secure the costly yet ineffective European campaigns of the empire and the deprivation of the Bulgarian Catholics of some of their rights played an important role in the setup of the uprising.
 Petar Parchevich, a highly educated Bulgarian Catholic cleric and diplomat, carried out a large-scale diplomatic campaign among the Christian rulers of Central Europe between 1630 and 1645.
-Together with Petar Bogdan and Franchesko Soymirovich, they visited Austrian monarch Ferdinand II, the king of the Polish–Lithuanian Commonwealth Sigismund III Vasa, and his heir, Władysław IV Vasa as well as Wallachian voivode, Matei Basarab.
+Together with Petar Bogdan Bakshev and Franchesko Soymirovich, they visited Austrian monarch Ferdinand II, the king of the Polish–Lithuanian Commonwealth Sigismund III Vasa, and his heir, Władysław IV Vasa as well as Wallachian voivode, Matei Basarab.
 Around 1647 the Ottomans withdrew almost entirely from northwestern Bulgaria in relation to their war with Venice for Crete.
 Matei Basarab sent messengers to promise a 20,000-strong army to support the uprising.
 In the decisive moment, however, Władysław IV died on 20 May 1648 and the uprising was called off.

 After the campaign's failure, Parchevich went to Venice together with the governor of Chiprovtsi Franchesko Markanich and then visited the new Polish king Jan II Kazimierz Vasa, as well as the Austrian royal court, being denied assistance at all three places.
 Parchevich also met Pope Innocent X and also visited Germany, Hungary, Transylvania and Wallachia after 1651.
 The unsuccess of these missions, as well as Austria and Poland's reluctance to head an anti-Ottoman coalition again frustrated the uprising's outbreak at this time.

 A war between Poland and the Ottoman Empire began in 1671 that activated Bogdan and Parchevich's work.
 A coalition against the Ottomans did not form again, with Parchevich dying in Rome on 23 July 1674 and Bogdan following in September of the same year.

 Polish king Jan III Sobieski delivered a great blow to the Ottoman forces at Vienna on 12 September 1683, never again allowing them to return beyond that point.
 Austria and Poland concluded a union against the Ottomans in the spring of 1684 with Venice joining later.
 Russia also decided to become part of the coalition in 1686.
 The union this time sought the help of Bulgarian Catholics alone.
 It was noted by Bulgarian Bishop that over 500 Albanian Catholics in the region were involved in the Uprising against the Turks as well.
 The residents of Chiprovtsi and the neighbouring villages decided that the appropriate moment had come when the Austrian army took Belgrade on 6 September 1688.